geraldstanje/rust_snippets/README.md

 ## rust_snippets:
-This repo shows some examples which I implemented to learn the Rust Programming Language.
+This repo shows some examples which I implemented in order to learn the Rust Programming Language.

 ## References:
 http://www.rust-compare.com/site/interfaces.html